david-fong/UbcCourseSchedulingTool/README.md

 Create a program (and wrapping desktop application) where a user can provide their program of study, and a collection of courses they have completed, and be returned with a collection of Worklists for their upcoming session that meet all their program requirements.
 As stated in this project's repo description, "One does not simply register for courses at UBC"- *but*, it shouldn't have to be that way.
 There are really exciting developments and efforts being made by UBC in this area [(The Scheduling Project)](https://facultystaff.students.ubc.ca/enrolment-services/scheduling-records-systems-management/scheduling-services/scheduling-project) that perhaps this project can supplement as a mature proof-of-concept for scheduling automation.

+For me, there are two looming frustrations:

 1. UBC has all the information needed to validate a worklist.
 They could automate it, but they haven't yet.
 Efforts have been made with great results by others [Ex.
 UBCScheduler by Yichen](https://yichen.dev/UBCScheduler/), but not to the extent of effort that *this* projects sets out for.
 1. Sources of course requirements are inconsistent.
 For the CPEN program, one is incomplete [(UBC's main site)](https://you.ubc.ca/ubc_programs/computer-engineering/), one is mixed with courses that are only for ELEC students- due to CPEN being lumped up with it as ECE [(The ECE electives document)](https://www.ece.ubc.ca/sites/default/files/CPEN%20-%202018%20May.pdf), one could use a css update [(the ECE department's site)](https://www.ece.ubc.ca/academic-programs/undergraduate/programs/computer-engineering-program), one on top of that is *incredibly, incredibly* cluttered [(UBC's degree navigator)](https://degree-navigator.as.it.ubc.ca "link broken"). **None of them completely agree with each other**.
 This is a problem that needs to be solved by effort and communication- not by algorithms.
 It is not a goal for this project to solve, but remains as much of a hope as for the other goals that it will be brought attention to.

 That is the public face of the goal- but there is also a personal side: I want to practice managing a Java project after being a participant in one during my first COOP term, and to struggle through the process of searching for libraries, choosing them, and learning how to use them.
-This is in opposition to how my school assignments spoon-feed me structure.
-Through this, I hope to thoroughly challenge myself, demonstrate my ability to learn independently, and in the process create something that can help many people.
+This is something I don't get to do at school or at work.
+It is something I am really enjoying- to work through the design and representation of the data-structures and algorithms, and to do so to solve a problem not because someone will mark me on it, or because I will get paid, but simply because I want to take this problem on.
+I hope to thoroughly challenge myself, demonstrate my ability to think and learn independently, and in the process create something that can help many people.
+There are two more goals- ones that scare me and will challenge me the most when they kick off: to work on a project with a team of friends, and to learn how to use git to work on a team project.

 My head is in the clouds- but [wouldn't it be lovely](https://www.youtube.com/watch?v=q5fW7sERw7I&t=4m24s)?

 ### :file_folder: Google Drive Folder: [link](https://drive.google.com/drive/folders/1BmgHv7Mdu5VeI8_ZaramyXntM39VEjx8 "open for collaborators")